abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 or put suffix /// to search for link only

 $ l \\/
-list every filesystem type under "/" (root) directory entirely, the preceding \\ (but must be escapedlt typed \\\\) is to differentiate it with second use above: list every directory only under current directory
+list every filesystem type under "/" (root) directory entirely, the preceding \\ (but must escapedly be typed as \\\\) is to differentiate it with second use above: list every directory only under current directory

 $ l -s -i *.bin
 query any object having 'bin' name suffix then list it with the size and file information under current directory entirely